Management and Accounting for Non-financial Assets

 - Roles and responsibilities in decision making and assets management - accounting vs management and internal control

-This learning initiative will be delivered in English, and highly participatory.
-Participants will be encouraged to share their experiences and country practices.
+This learning initiative was delivered in English, and highly participatory.
+Participants were encouraged to share their experiences and country practices.

 - Managers/Directors at Ministry of Finance and line ministries, and public institutions responsible for financial management